BEST PRACTICES

 You may get a request saying “I want to show Traffic from Google Analytics.”
 As long as you are certain which Metric they’re referring to when they say “Traffic” (i.e., "Sessions" vs "Users"), you can name the Datablock “Traffic” instead of Sessions to produce a better experience for the recipient of the Databoard.
 If you’re not sure what they mean by “Traffic,” it's recommended that you keep the Datablock title the same as the Metric name (“Sessions”) to avoid any confusion. - If the Datablock has multiple metrics displayed on it.

-There are cases where it’s not as straightforward as the example above, like an Advanced Table that shows "Impressions by Campaign," "Keywords by Campaign," "Reach by Campaign," and "Clicks by Campaign."
+There are cases where it’s not as straightforward as the example above, like a Table that shows "Impressions by Campaign," "Keywords by Campaign," "Reach by Campaign," and "Clicks by Campaign."
 In a case like this, you’ll want to find the commonality between the Metrics and name the Datablock accordingly.
 For this example, we could name the Datablock “Campaign Overview” or “Campaign Performance."

 Column naming convention